terrymeng/HKAC/README.md

 # HKAC
 Hong Kong Analytics Community

-Website enhancement to do list
+1. Website enhancement to do list
-- reduce the sessions (1.Logo; 2.Sign Up 3.
-Past event 4.
-Latest Event 5.
-LinkedIn 5.
-About US)
-- Update the sign up form
+..* Reduce the session to
+...* Latest Event / Past events
+...* About HKAC (Info graphic, occupation, # members, etc.) - what we do : Events / Workshops / Panel discussion ...* About The Team ( Linkedin Profile)
+...* Stay in touch

+2. Another item
+⋅⋅* Unordered sub-list.